Leuchtfeuer/mautic-housekeeping-bundle/README.md

 ## Command

-Command to delete EventLog table entries.
+Command to delete Lead_Event_Log, Campaign_Lead_Event_Log & Email_stats table entries.

 ```
 bin/console mautic:leuchtfeuer:housekeeping
 ```
-By default, entries older than 365 days are deleted from the CampaignLeadEventLog and LeadEventLog tables.
+By default, entries older than 365 days are deleted from the CampaignLeadEventLog, LeadEventLog & EmailStats tables.
 ### Parameter
 ```
 -d  | --days-old      | Specifies the minimum age of the entries to be deleted.
 Default: 365 days